-You probably haven't seen this film because even though it was highly decorated - it did not receive distribution.
-Roger Ebert championed it, and included it in his Overlooked Film Festival of 2002 - it won the best director award at the Buenos Aires Int'l Film Festival, and a jury prize at the St. Louis Int'l Film Festival.
-What does a guy have to do to get distribution??
-The wonderful Charles Taylor (and no, I don't just love him because he calls this film "genius" and sticks up for it) breaks down what he thinks is wrong with the whole system here.
-He uses Kwik Stop as the primary example of what has happened to so-called "independent" film-making in this country, and he makes a pretty strong case.
-The fact that Kwik Stop garnered so much attention - internationally as well as domestically - not to mention being praised to the hilt by Roger Ebert, the most well-known film critic in the United States (his review here) - mattered little in the system as it stands.
-And there's something seriously wrong with that.
-Thankfully, it has been released on DVD so anyone can see it now ... but without anyone even knowing what it is, how does it stand a chance?
+The wonderful Charles Taylor breaks down what he thinks is wrong with the whole independent film distribution system here, and he uses Kwik Stop as the primary example of what has happened to so-called “independent” film-making in this country.
+He makes a pretty strong case.
+The fact that Kwik Stop garnered so much attention – internationally as well as domestically – not to mention being praised to the hilt by Roger Ebert, the most well-known film critic in the United States, mattered little in the system as it stands.
+And there’s something seriously wrong with that.
+Please go read Charles’ piece.
+It’s a terrific review of Kwik Stop as well, and manages to capture some of the special weirdness that is this movie.

 And that's why I'm here.

-Filmed in 18 days in Chicago, Kwik Stop tells the story, mainly, of DiDi (played beautifully by Lara Phillips), a teenage runaway, and Mike (or “Lucky” – the ridiculous stage name he has given himself – played by Michael Gilio).
+Filmed in 18 days in Chicago, Kwik Stop tells the story, mainly, of DiDi (played beautifully by Lara Phillips), a teenage runaway, and Mike (or Lucky,€“ the ridiculous stage name he has given himself – played by Michael Gilio).
 They meet out in front of a Kwik Stop, on the industrial and bleak outskirts of Chicago.
 She has nowhere to go, and it seems, at first, like he has major places to go (although we see him shoplifting toothpaste at the Kwik Stop).
 He informs her, within 2 seconds of talking to her, that he is on his way to Hollywood, to be an actor.
 The genius of this film is that it immediately holds Lucky’s dreams to be suspect.
-We know, somehow, that Mike’s goals (sorry, can’t validate your stupid stage name, bro) are a lot of smoke and mirrors.
+We know, somehow, that Mike’€™s goals (sorry, can’€™t validate your stupid stage name, bro) are a lot of smoke and mirrors.
 But HE believes.
 And strongly.
-So okay, fine, we watch him lie, and talk a big game … and wonder what will come of it.
-Gilio, as director, does not hold Mike, his character (uhm, that he is playing) in contempt.
-There’s something weirdly vulnerable about the guy.
+So okay, fine, we watch him lie, and talk a big game and wonder what will come of it.
+Gilio, as director, does not hold Mike, his character, in contempt.
+There’€™s something weirdly vulnerable about the guy.
 It’s not easy to immediately brush him off as just another stupid dreamer that we can laugh at and roll our eyes over his naivete.
 More is going on here than meets the eye.

 Charles Taylor writes in his essay on Kwik Stop:

-It's easy to get fooled by the surface of Kwik Stop—the semi-deadpan tone to some scenes; the debt to road-movie iconography—you think that you've seen its like before.
+It’s easy to get fooled by the surface of Kwik Stop—the semi-deadpan tone to some scenes; the debt to road-movie iconography-you think that you’ve seen its like before.
 It takes a while to realize that this is a road movie in which nobody goes anywhere—at least nowhere they want to go.
-That may sound like a hipster device for defusing audience expectation à la early Jim Jarmusch (or, as Jarmusch did, making fun of having any expectations at all), but in Gilio the ironist is trumped by the romantic humanist.
-Kwik Stop doesn't deny the dreariness of its settings: the diners, convenience stores, sleazy bars, seedy hotel rooms trying not to look seedy.
-Yet, Gilio never makes you feel as if you're trapped in the dinginess.
+That may sound like a hipster device for defusing audience expectation a la early Jim Jarmusch (or, as Jarmusch did, making fun of having any expectations at all), but in Gilio the ironist is trumped by the romantic humanist.
+Kwik Stop doesn’t deny the dreariness of its settings: the diners, convenience stores, sleazy bars, seedy hotel rooms trying not to look seedy.
+Yet, Gilio never makes you feel as if you’re trapped in the dinginess.
 He can see the tacky beauty of a mirrored ball above a motel bed or a mobile of stars and planets above a makeshift crib.
 Gilio refuses to ridicule his characters for dreaming of the stars.
-He's one of those rare directors who can call his characters on the lies they tell themselves and still show them affection.
+He’s one of those rare directors who can call his characters on the lies they tell themselves and still show them affection.

 DiDi immediately sets her sights on Mike, and invites herself to come along to Hollywood with him.
-He agrees, reluctantly at first - trying to keep his cool and his power - saying, "Are you ready to leave NOW?
-Because I'm leaving NOW."
+He agrees, reluctantly at first, trying to keep his cool and his power, saying, “Are you ready to leave NOW?
+Because I’m leaving NOW.”

 Ebert writes, in his review: